tatianegercina/FinTech/01-Lesson-Plans/18-Blockchain/2/LessonPlan.md

 ### 16. Instructor Do: Signing and Verifying Messages Review (10 min)

-Conduct a facilitated discussion by asking the students the following questions:
+Refer back to the slides, then conduct a facilitated discussion by asking the students the following questions:

 * It looks like this helps a lot with data integrity.
 Why not just hash the message instead?